gkaptch1/cs558tor/README.md

 * Python script ```telescoping_circuit.py```

-* Breif writeup explaining your code (no more than 200 words)
+* Brief writeup explaining your code (no more than 200 words)

 ### Tasks 3